-There are a limited number of security cameras on the college, however, these cameras may not be monitored 24 hours, as officers are also expected to be on patrol.
+The college has a limited number of security cameras; however, these cameras may not be monitored 24 hours, as officers are also expected to be on patrol.

 Emergencies can be reported to the Public Safety office by phone or in person.
 Both anonymous and non-anonymous reports can be made.
-The officers are on campus and available 24/7; the director of Public Safety, the assistant dean, and the mental health counselors are also on call 24/7 and can be contacted by calling Public Safety.
+The officers are on campus and available 24/7; the director of Public Safety, the assistant dean, and mental health counselors are also on call 24/7 and can be contacted by calling Public Safety.